-- C. Each employee shall be provided with written notice of this Drug-Free Workplace/Drug-Free School policy and shall be required to acknowledge that he or she has received the policy. - D. Employees are subject to the school district's drug and alcohol testing policies and procedures. - E. Members of the public are not permitted to possess controlled substances, inotxicating cannabinoids, or edible cannabinoid products in a school location except with the express permission of the superintendent. - F. No person is permitted to possess or use medical cannabis, nonintoxicating cannabinoids, or edible cannabinoid products on a school bus or van; or on the grounds of any preschool or primary or secondary school; or on the grounds of any child care facility.
-This prohibition includes (1) vaporizing or combusting medical cannabis on any form of public transportation where the vapor or smoke could be inhaled by a minor child or in any public place, including indoor or outdoor areas used by or open to the general public or place of employment; and (2) operating, navigating, or being in actual physical control of any motor vehicle or working on transportation property, equipment or facilities while under the influence of medial cannabis, nonintoxicating cannabinoids, or edible cannabinoid products. - G. Possession of alcohol on school grounds pursuant to the exceptions of Minnesota Statutes section 624.701, subdivision 1a, shall be by permission of the school board only.
+- D. Employees are subject to the school district's drug and alcohol testing policies and procedures. - E. Members of the public are not permitted to possess controlled substances in a school location except with the express permission of the superintendent. - F. No person is permitted to possess or use medical cannabis on a school bus or van; or on the grounds of any preschool or primary or secondary school; or on the grounds of any child care facility.
+This prohibition includes (1) vaporizing or combusting medical cannabis on any form of public transportation where the vapor or smoke could be inhaled by a minor child or in any public place, including indoor or outdoor areas used by or open to the general public or place of employment; and (2) operating, navigating, or being in actual physical control of any motor vehicle or working on transportation property, equipment or facilities while under the influence of medial cannabis. - G. Possession of alcohol on school grounds pursuant to the exceptions of Minn-esota Stat-utes §section 624.701, Ssubd-ivision 1a, shall be by permission of the school board only.
 The applicant shall apply for permission in writing and shall follow the school board procedures for placing an item on the agenda.